ausmlab/building_HBB/README.md

 ```

 ## Training/Testing
-There are config files that I used in the './configs/building'
+- There are config files that I used in the './configs/building'.
-You have to change 'DATA_ROOT'to your own path
+- You have to change 'DATA_ROOT'to your own path.
-You can use each file to train and test the model.
-Please refer to detailed option at [get_started.md](https://github.com/ausmlab/building_HBB/blob/main/docs/en/get_started.md)
+- You can use each file to train and test the model.
+Please refer to detailed option at [Train & Test](https://mmdetection.readthedocs.io/en/latest/user_guides/index.html#train-test)